 Blackpink also rely on vocals, but through singing rather than trumpeting.
 And their singing has been criticised for its lack of vibrato, with the assumption that this reflects poor technique.
 I think this is demonstrably incorrect.
 In the ballad ‘The Happiest Girl’ from Blackpink’s second album Shut Down, the first YouTube comment praises Lisa’s role in the chorus and bridge of the song, with one comment reading ‘Lihanna’, reflecting similarities between Lisa’s performance and Rihanna’s.

 Jennie and Jisoo are also extremely competent singers and rappers, but most of the praise tends to go to Rosé, who aspires to western country-pop musicians like Taylor Swift, saying her life was complete when she received a guitar from John Mayer.
 On the surface, Rosé may appear to YG Entertainment (Blackpink’s label, collectively and individually) as the artist with the greatest western appeal.
 But Lisa is much more likely to succeed in the West.
 Her style is not forced; it flows.
 Lisa doesn’t have to try to be a western pop singer, R&B dancer, and hip hop rapper; she already is.
+(Afternote: From seeing Rosé’s performance on the Blackpink Born Pink tour, I think they both may be able to, as Camila Cabello and Grey put it in the prophetic Crown, run for the crown.)

 Comparisons between the foundations of jazz and rock and contemporary classical eclecticism encapsulated in the work of Jacob Collier are misled, principally because they confuse the foundations of a new genre with echoes of a bygone era.
 Jazz ended a long time ago.
 The moment Hollywood movies are made about Kanye West and Kendrick Lamar, we will know that hip hop is over, too.
 Indeed, it is ending.
 To go back to jazz is almost absurd.
 For the new Miles Davis will not be a jazz musician, or a classical musician, though they will draw on these established genres.
 They will be more rooted immediately in rock, hip hop, and ‘pop’.
 Michael Jackson’s stardom was rooted on the soul offshoot from jazz.
 Today’s Michael Jackson will draw on hip hop, in the line of Billie Eilish’s alternative music, drawing on mainstream pop styles from Ariana Grande, in the line of Madonna, Britney Spears, and Lady Gaga.